m-reza-rahman/java-on-app-service/README.md

 (the suffix could be your first name such as "reza").
 Specify the Server name to be todo-db-`<your suffix>` (the suffix could be your first name such as "reza").
-* Choose Microsoft Entra authentication.
+* Choose PostgreSQL and Microsoft Entra authentication.
 Set the Microsoft Entra admin to your working Azure user.
+Specify the login name to be postgres.
+Specify a suitable password.
 * Click Next to go to the Networking tab.
 * Enable access to Azure services.
 * Create the resource.
 It will take a moment for the database to deploy and be ready